schorschii/OCO-Server/docs/OS-Installation.md

 More information can be found in the official wimboot documentation: https://ipxe.org/howto/winpe

 To make fully unattended installations, you can now place some XML files into `/srv/smb/images/preseed` with the name of the MAC address of your computer, e.g. `00-50-56-aa-bb-cc.xml` (separate config files per computer are necessary under Windows in order to give every computer the desired hostname).
 There are several tools out there to create such Windows setup answer files, e.g. https://www.windowsafg.com/win10x86_x64_uefi.html.

-¹ You can simply install it on Ubuntu or derived distros using `apt install wimtools mkisofs cdrkit`.

 ## 6. Boot!
 Boot your client device via PXE.
 Maybe you need to enter your BIOS/UEFI settings and set the network card as first boot device.